Skip to main content

 Chikungunya virus (CHKV) and abnormal infant outcomes

-In a cohort study of 1006 pregnant women, tested in Nigerian clinics from 2019 through 2022, women were screened for Zika, Dengue, or CHKV.
-119 tested positive for CHKV, and 36 were subjected to detailed laboratory tests.
-Abnormalities in infants, including stillbirth, cleft lip, microcephaly, preterm delivery, polydactyly with sepsis, and jaundice, were found to be associated with CHKV.
+From 2019 to 2022, 1006 pregnant women in Nigerian clinics were screened for Zika, Dengue, or CHKV.
+Of these, 119 tested positive for CHKV, with 36 undergoing detailed lab tests.
+Findings indicated CHKV was linked to infant abnormalities such as stillbirth, cleft lip, microcephaly, preterm delivery, polydactyly with sepsis, and jaundice.

 Point-of-Care Viral Load Monitoring in Patients with HIV-1 in Nigeria